Mowbray-R-V/Exoskeleton_control_Tmotor/README.md

-# Control algorithms for lower limb exosksleton
+# Control Algorithms for Lower Limb Exosksleton
 Contributions

-1. The project involves to design a controller to track a predefined gait trajectory.
+* The project involves to design a controller to track a predefined gait trajectory.

-2. We are using Tmotor for actuating the joinst of the exoskeleton.
+*  We are using Tmotor for actuating the joints of the exoskeleton.

-3. Control algorithms tested
+*  Control algorithms tested
         a) PID
         b) Torque based PID
         c) iLQR